 Purchase Weeds in Nana’s Garden in Hardcover at weedsinnanasgarden.com or in paperback from Amazon.ca , Amazon.com, Amazon.co.uk , Barnes & Noble, Chapters.Indigo.ca and Angus Robertson Bookworld OR ask for ISBN 978-0-9949467-0-6 at your local bookstore!

-Creating this book marked the end of a personal journey for Harrison.
+Creating ‘Weeds in Nana’s Garden” marked the end of a personal journey for Author/Illustrator Kathryn Harrison.
 In 2005, her mom was diagnosed with Early-Onset Dementia at the age of 62.
 During the years following, Kathryn learned firsthand about the heart-ache of the disease.
 Motivated by the experience, Kathryn decided to do something to help others dealing with dementia.
-Thus, she created this picture book to help children better understand Alzheimer’s Disease and other dementia.
-Much information about the book can be found at the book’s website: weedsinnanasgarden.com .
-To date, it has been receiving rave reviews from customers and experts alike.
-It has also been featured on many valuable online resource sites and blogs.
+Kathryn holds a BSc, an MBA and a Fine Art Diploma.
+She brings together her science, business and art skills to create picture books that help children better understand Alzheimer’s Disease and other dementia.

 Kathryn’s commitment to develop dementia resources that support families continues in her work on the team that runs AlzAuthors.com, an online community of authors who are writing about dementia diseases.